matryx/nanome-docs/docs/navigating.md

 ![](/assets/navigating-page/Selection.jpg)

+Select or deselect certain types of atoms.

 #### Residue Type

 ![](/assets/navigating-page/Selection-ResidueType.jpg)

+Select or deselect certain types of residues.

 #### Distance

 ![](/assets/navigating-page/Selection-Distance.jpg)

+Expand or shrink the selection range by physical proximity.

 ### Macro

 ![](/assets/navigating-page/Macro.jpg)

+Show all the macros loaded.
+Each macro is a batch of commands that can be run with a single button press.

 ## Wrist Menu Navigation

 ![](/assets/navigating-page/Wrist.jpg)

+Wrist menu contains access to features independent from the content of the workspace such as quick menu access, room management.

 ### Quick Menus

 ![](/assets/navigating-page/Wrist-QuickMenus.jpg)

+Toggle on and off each menu quickly or all at once.

 #### Room